United States Army Corps of Engineers: Notable dates and projects

 Occasional civil disasters, including the Great Mississippi Flood of 1927, resulted in greater responsibilities for the Corps of Engineers.
-The aftermath of Hurricane Katrina in New Orleans provides another example of this.
+The aftermath of Hurricane Katrina in New Orleans and the collapse of the Francis Scott Key Bridge in Baltimore provide other examples of this.

 Organization

 Headquarters

-The Chief of Engineers/Commanding General (Lt. general) of U.S. Army Corps of Engineers has three mission areas: combat engineers, military construction, and civil works.
+The Chief of Engineers and Commanding General (Lt. general) of U.S. Army Corps of Engineers has three mission areas: combat engineers, military construction, and civil works.
 For each mission area the Chief of Engineers/Commanding General is supervised by a different person.
 For civil works the Commanding General is supervised by the civilian Assistant Secretary of the Army (Civil Works).
 Three deputy commanding generals (major generals) report to the chief of engineers, who have the following titles: Deputy Commanding General, Deputy Commanding General for Civil and Emergency Operation, and Deputy Commanding General for Military and International Operations.
 The Corps of Engineers headquarters is located in Washington, D.C.
 The headquarters staff is responsible for Corps of Engineers policy and plans the future direction of all other USACE organizations.
 It comprises the executive office and 17 staff principals.
 USACE has two civilian directors who head up Military and Civil Works programs in concert with their respective DCG for the mission area.